kubedb/docs/docs/guides/druid/backup/auto-backup/index.md

 backupblueprint.core.kubestash.com/druid-default-backup-blueprint created
 ```

-Now, we are ready to backup our `Druid` databases using few annotations.
+Now, we are ready to backup our `Druid` databases using a few annotations.

 ## Deploy Sample Druid Database